Pompeo D'Ambrosio: Influence in the Italian community of Venezuela

-D'Ambrosio Era of the Deportivo Italia
+D'Ambrosio Era of Deportivo Italia

-In 1958 Mino D'Ambrosio took control of the Deportivo Italia and with his brother Pompeo D'Ambrosio (who financially controlled the team) made the soccer team of the Italian community reach the top level in Venezuelan football.
+In 1958 Mino D'Ambrosio took control of Deportivo Italia and with his brother Pompeo, who financially controlled the team, led the soccer team to reach the top level in Venezuelan football.

-The D'Ambrosio Era of the team lasted twenty years until 1978 and was characterized by four championships of the Primera División Venezolana and the famous "Little Maracanazo" of 1971 (when the Deportivo Italia won in the Stadium Maracanã of Rio de Janeiro the Fluminense, Champion of Brazil).
-The team obtained even three times the Copa de Venezuela: in 1961, 1962, and 1970 (and was Runner-up in 1976).
-Furthermore, the team participated six times to the South American Copa Libertadores: in 1964, 1966, 1967, 1969, 1971, and 1972.
+The D'Ambrosio Era lasted for twenty years, until 1978, and was characterized by four championships of the Primera División Venezolana and the famous Little Maracanazo of 1971 (when Deportivo Italia won in the Stadium Maracanã of Rio de Janeiro the Fluminense, Champion of Brazil).
+The team won the Copa de Venezuela three times: in 1961, 1962, and 1970, and was runner-up in 1976.
+Furthermore, the team participated six times in the South American Copa Libertadores: in 1964, 1966, 1967, 1969, 1971, and 1972.

-The sixties were the "golden" years of the Deportivo Italia, because they were Venezuelan Champions in 1961, 1963, and 1966.
+The 1960s were the "golden" years of Deportivo Italia because they were Venezuelan Champions in 1961, 1963, and 1966.
 The fourth title for the team was earned in 1972 (and was Runner-up in 1965, 1968, 1969, 1970, 1971).

-Indeed, between 1961 and 1972, every year, the Deportivo Italia of Pompeo and Mino D'Ambrosio obtained first or second place in the Venezuelan Championships (and/or a good performance in the South American Copa Libertadores).
+Every year between 1961 and 1972, Deportivo Italia reached first or second place in the Venezuelan Championships or had a good performance in the South American Copa Libertadores.

-Additionally - in those golden years of the D'Ambrosio Era - the Deportivo Italia won in international tournaments some renowned European teams (like the Milan of Italy in 1968) and was the first Venezuelan team - in all the history of the Venezuelan soccer - to reach the second round of the Copa Libertadores (in 1964).
+Additionally, Deportivo Italia beat some renowned European teams in international competition, including in Milan in 1968, and was the first team in Venezuelan soccer history to reach the second round of the Copa Libertadores in 1964.